B. S. Raju: Facilitate Return of Local Terrorist from Path of Terrorism

-Lt Gen B S Raju's key focus is to allow those who have picked up arms to surrender and join the mainstream.
+Lt Gen B. S. Raju's key focus was to allow those who have picked up arms to surrender and join the mainstream.

-It has greatly helped the youth who have gone "astray" to come back & with recruitment fairly lowest in last decade has resulted in substantial reduction in number of terrorist operating in Kashmir.
-With people as the centre of gravity, all his efforts are being directed in that direction during his command of prestigious XV Corps of Indian Army.
-Lt Gen B S Raju had underlined numerous times that the army is working more on ensuring surrender rather than going for straight neutralisation.
+It has greatly helped the youth who have gone "astray" to come back and with recruitment fairly lowest in last decade has resulted in substantial reduction in number of terrorist operating in Kashmir.
+With people as the centre of gravity, his efforts were being directed in that direction during his command of the XV Corps of Indian Army.
+Lt Gen B. S. Raju had underlined numerous times that the army is working more on ensuring surrender rather than going for straight neutralisation.

 India, Pakistan Agree to Observe Ceasefire along LoC

 On 25 February 2021 India Pakistan agreed to stand by the Ceasefire Agreement of 2003, which was a welcome move across both the borders.
 Guns will remain silent and locals living across the border will get a chance to live their normal lives, which was hampered by numerous cease fire violations in the past.
-Lt Gen B S Raju also welcomed the move and commented that observing ceasefire is in interest of both India and Pakistan, and need of hour and he wants this truce to work.
+Lt Gen B. S. Raju also welcomed the move and commented that observing ceasefire is in interest of both India and Pakistan, and need of hour and he wants this truce to work.